-Vine weevil grubs are a particular problem in light, open growing media such as soil-less composts (ie in peat-based or peat-substitute composts).
-For some softer plants, such as strawberries or Heuchera, the roots may be eaten-off completely, but for woody plants such as shrubs the damage may appear more subtle as the grubs can’t eat the woody roots but can still cause the failure of the entire plant if populations are high enough by eating the finer roots and by nibbling the softer outsides of the roots.
+Vine weevil grubs are a particular problem in light, open growing media such as soil-less composts, such as peat-based or peat-substitute composts.
+For some softer plants, such as strawberries or Heuchera, the roots may be eaten-off completely.
+For woody plants such as shrubs the damage may appear more subtle.
+The grubs can’t eat the woody roots but can still cause the failure of the entire plant if populations are high enough.
+This because they eat the finer roots and by nibbling the softer outsides of the roots.

 Photo: Bergenia cordifolia are placed around our nursery as an indicator plant – thankfully there’s no notching on the leaves so it’s safe to assume that there are no Vine Weevil active here!

-Although it thrives in humid conditions, doesn’t need the leaves to actually be wet – in fact it tends to be more common in drier weather rather than the wet summers that encourage diseases like Scab.
+Although it thrives in humid conditions, doesn’t need the leaves to actually be wet.
+In fact it tends to be more common in drier weather rather than the wet summers that encourage diseases like Scab.
 Powdery Mildew as an opportunistic disease as it readily infects plants which are already weakened and under stress, such as those suffering from drought or nutrient deficiencies.
-The fungal growth as fairly superficial on the leaf surface so is quite easy to treat with fungicides (but we don’t recommend spraying overhead at home as you’ll get it all over yourself!
+The fungal growth is fairly superficial on the leaf surface so is quite easy to treat with fungicides .
+But we don’t recommend spraying overhead at home as you’ll get it all over yourself!

 Photo: Powdery Mildew on the leaves of an Ornamental Pear tree